youldash/DRL-Continuous-Control/REPORT.md

 ### Added Noise

 The **DDPG** algorithm implementation also incorporates a sample of the [Ornstein–Uhlenbeck stochastic process](https://en.wikipedia.org/wiki/Ornstein–Uhlenbeck_process).
-See `noise.py` for a detailed mathematical description.
+See `noise.py` implementation details, and on the previous link for a detailed mathematical description on the process.

 ### Early Attempts